Create Buttons in Tkinter

 root.mainloop()

-Show how a Button widget can display a new window Turning the TV window "on" with the click of a button.
+Turning the TV window "on" by clicking a button Turning the TV window "on" with the click of a button

-The Button widget also has some other options.
-Let's look at some of the more basic and commonly used ones.
-Many of these parameters can help to create buttons that look nicer or fit better into the style of our GUI.
-I have noticed since I am using Mac, that many of these parameters don't work at all.
+The Button class also has some other options.
+Let's look at some of the more commonly used ones.
+Many of these parameters can help you create buttons that look nice or fit well into the style of our GUIs.

-1. activebackground & activeforeground -- sets the background or foreground colors when the cursor is over the button
+1. activebackground and activeforeground set the background and foreground colors when the cursor is over the button.

-2. bd -- sets the border width of button in pixels
+2. bd sets the border width of a button in pixels.

-3. bg & fg -- sets the background and foreground colors
+3. bg and fg: sets the background and foreground colors.

-4. font -- chooses the text font for the button
+4. font defines the text font to use for the button.

-6. image -- uses an image on the button rather than text
+6. image displays an image on the button rather than or along with text.

 python